History of eyeglass lenses

 At the beginning of the 20th century, Carl Zeiss revolutionized the calculation and manufacture of eyeglass lenses.
-Moritz von Rohr was the brains behind this technical development in 1912.
+The brains behind this technical development was Moritz von Rohr in 1912.
 He calculated point-focal imaging eyeglass lenses, which were marketed under the name PUNKTAL.
 They were the first axially-symmetric eyeglass lenses to minimize the blurring that occurs when looking through the edge areas of a lens.

 It is still an integral part of the current ZEISS product line.
-Thanks to continuous advancements, such as new coatings and the incorporation of the wearer’s own visual parameters in the Gradal®series, Carl Zeiss Vision is still setting new standards in the area of eyeglass lenses.
+Thanks to continuous advancements, such as new coatings or the incorporation of the wearer’s own visual parameters in the Gradal® series, Carl Zeiss Vision is still setting new standards in the area of eyeglass lenses.

 PUNKTAL® eyeglass lenses revolutionize the calculation and manufacture of eyeglass lenses by applying the scientific approach of Allvar Gullstrand.